aretka/Blockchain/README.md

 ## How to run program

-Before you run program, libbitcoin toolkit has to be installed and pkg-config has to be exported.\n If you have it installed run commands below:
+Before you run program, libbitcoin toolkit has to be installed and pkg-config has to be exported.<\br>
+If you have it installed run commands below:

     g++ -std=c++ -o main main.cpp $(pkg-config --cflags --libs libbitcoin)